keras-team/keras-io/examples/generative/md/gpt2_text_generation_with_kerasnlp.md

 [Stanford CS324 LLM class](https://stanford-cs324.github.io/winter2022/lectures/introduction/).

 ---
-## Introduction to KerasNLP
+## Introduction to KerasHub

 Large Language Models are complex to build and expensive to train from scratch.
 Luckily there are pretrained LLMs available for use right away.
-[KerasNLP](https://keras.io/keras_nlp/) provides a large number of pre-trained checkpoints that allow you to experiment with SOTA models without needing to train them yourself.
+[KerasHub](https://keras.io/keras_hub/) provides a large number of pre-trained checkpoints that allow you to experiment with SOTA models without needing to train them yourself.

-KerasNLP is a natural language processing library that supports users through their entire development cycle.
-KerasNLP offers both pretrained models and modularized building blocks, so developers could easily reuse pretrained models or stack their own LLM.
+KerasHub is a natural language processing library that supports users through their entire development cycle.
+KerasHub offers both pretrained models and modularized building blocks, so developers could easily reuse pretrained models or stack their own LLM.

-In a nutshell, for generative LLM, KerasNLP offers:
+In a nutshell, for generative LLM, KerasHub offers:

-- Pretrained models with `generate()` method, e.g., `keras_nlp.models.GPT2CausalLM` and `keras_nlp.models.OPTCausalLM`.
+- Pretrained models with `generate()` method, e.g., `keras_hub.models.GPT2CausalLM` and `keras_hub.models.OPTCausalLM`.
 - Sampler class that implements generation algorithms such as Top-K, Beam and contrastive search.
 These samplers can be used to generate text with custom models.